gluster/distaf/README.md

 * Integrating with nose tests for Jenkins friendly reporting format
 * Logs monitoring in each servers
 * setup_fs to create the initial xfs/ext4 partition before running the tests
+* Support to run command as non root user in test cluster
 * More and more library functions

 Integration Work